CER-REC/screenshot-service_service-copie-d-ecran/readme.md

 ## Dependencies

-- Node + NPM
+- Node (> 6.10) + NPM
 - IISNode
 - Chrome > v60

+## Installing and Running

+- Check out the repository
+- `npm install`
+- `npm run start-dev-unix` (if on OSX)

+The application depends on having some environment variables properly set.
+At this writing, the Incident Visualization in dev mode is configured to use this service if it is running on the local system, also in dev mode.

 ## The Approach

 Previously, for the Energy Futures visualization, we ran a node server with JSDOM and adapted the entire visualization to function on both server and browser.
-There were many issues
+There were many issues:

 - We needed to integrate with IIS.
 This meant using IIS Node, which works fine, but which added complexity.
 - We had to check the entire Node app into TFS, and copy the files on deploy.
 For the node server, this was tens of thousands of files